benoitc/gunicorn/README.rst

 Increasing the Listen Queue Size
 ++++++++++++++++++++++++++++++++

-Listening sockets have an associated queue of incomming connections that are waiting to be accepted.
+Listening sockets have an associated queue of incoming connections that are waiting to be accepted.
 If you happen to have a stampede of clients that fill up this queue new connections will eventually start getting dropped.

 ::